 - Subcommittee to Select the Public Member (as Chair)

-- Presidential Task Forces (if appointed, and meeting is at time of an Executive Board meeting)
+- Presidential Task Forces (if appointed, and meeting is at time of an ACOG Board of Directors meeting)

-The Secretary may be asked to serve as an Executive Board liaison to one or more committees.
+The Secretary may be asked to serve as a Board liaison to one or more committees.

 Election and Term of Office

-The Secretary will be elected according to the bylaws and policies and procedures established by the Executive Board.
+The Secretary will be elected according to the bylaws and policies and procedures established by the ACOG Board of Directors.
 The Secretary serves a three-year term; however, effective with the 2019 election, the term of office shall be two years.
 The Secretary is not eligible for re-election to that position.

 An honorarium is provided to the Secretary for the duties performed and meetings attended by the person in this position.
 The honorarium may be adjusted depending on circumstances determined by policies and procedures.
 The Compensation Committee determines the honorarium level annually.